frosxt/light/README.md

 ## Support

-For support, join our [discord](https://discord.gg/WWBMePg7BA) or message me privately @ muhammad#4616.
+For support, you can message me privately on discord @ muhammad#4616.

 ## Acknowledgements